 The School of Dentistry

 Since 1953, the School of Dentistry has graduated competent and compassionate oral health care professionals who contribute to the Loma Linda University Health mission of providing their patients “whole person” care.
-The school offers the doctor of dental surgery degree; both bachelor of science and associate of science degrees in dental hygiene; and master of science degrees and certification in advanced specialty programs for dental anesthesia, endodontics, implant dentistry, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, and prosthodontics.
+The school offers the doctor of dental surgery degree; both bachelor of science and associate of science degrees in dental hygiene; and master of science degrees and certification in advanced dental education programs for dental anesthesia, endodontics, implant dentistry, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, and prosthodontics.
 In addition, an International Dentist program gives dentists who have been trained in other countries an opportunity to earn a DDS degree at Loma Linda University.

 In harmony with the University's focus on service, the School of Dentistry sponsors many extramural programs and conducts continuing education courses worldwide.